Morgan Dempsey Capital Management LLC Buys 1,402 Shares of Timberland Bancorp, Inc. (NASDAQ:TSBK)

-Morgan Dempsey Capital Management LLC lifted its stake in Timberland Bancorp, Inc. (NASDAQ:TSBK) by 48.7% in the third quarter, HoldingsChannel.com reports.
-The fund owned 4,281 shares of the savings and loans company’s stock after purchasing an additional 1,402 shares during the period.
-Morgan Dempsey Capital Management LLC’s holdings in Timberland Bancorp were worth $124,000 as of its most recent filing with the Securities & Exchange Commission.
+Morgan Dempsey Capital Management LLC raised its position in shares of Timberland Bancorp, Inc. (NASDAQ:TSBK) by 48.7% in the 3rd quarter, HoldingsChannel.com reports.
+The institutional investor owned 4,281 shares of the savings and loans company’s stock after buying an additional 1,402 shares during the period.
+Morgan Dempsey Capital Management LLC’s holdings in Timberland Bancorp were worth $124,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also made changes to their positions in TSBK.
-The Manufacturers Life Insurance Company lifted its holdings in Timberland Bancorp by 121.0% during the second quarter.
-The Manufacturers Life Insurance Company now owns 243,137 shares of the savings and loans company’s stock valued at $6,837,000 after purchasing an additional 133,129 shares in the last quarter. rhino investment partners Inc lifted its holdings in Timberland Bancorp by 48.6% during the second quarter. rhino investment partners Inc now owns 181,564 shares of the savings and loans company’s stock valued at $5,106,000 after purchasing an additional 59,341 shares in the last quarter.
-Basswood Capital Management L.L.C. lifted its holdings in Timberland Bancorp by 18.6% during the second quarter.
-Basswood Capital Management L.L.C. now owns 140,506 shares of the savings and loans company’s stock valued at $3,951,000 after purchasing an additional 22,033 shares in the last quarter.
-EJF Capital LLC purchased a new position in Timberland Bancorp during the second quarter valued at approximately $1,789,000.
-Finally, Millennium Management LLC purchased a new position in Timberland Bancorp during the second quarter valued at approximately $1,591,000.
-Institutional investors own 54.52% of the company’s stock.
+Several other hedge funds have also recently added to or reduced their stakes in the business.
+Bailard Inc. raised its position in shares of Timberland Bancorp by 8.6% in the 2nd quarter.
+Bailard Inc. now owns 10,100 shares of the savings and loans company’s stock valued at $284,000 after purchasing an additional 800 shares during the last quarter.
+Tibra Equities Europe Ltd purchased a new position in Timberland Bancorp in the 2nd quarter valued at $335,000.
+Susquehanna Fundamental Investments LLC purchased a new position in Timberland Bancorp in the 2nd quarter valued at $526,000.
+Russell Investments Group Ltd. raised its holdings in shares of Timberland Bancorp by 42.4% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 20,149 shares of the savings and loans company’s stock worth $565,000 after acquiring an additional 6,000 shares during the period.
+Finally, Ergoteles LLC purchased a new stake in Timberland Bancorp in the 2nd quarter valued at about $838,000.
+54.52% of the stock is owned by institutional investors and hedge funds.

-The business also recently declared a quarterly dividend, which was paid on Friday, November 26th.
-Stockholders of record on Friday, November 12th were issued a $0.21 dividend.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 3.02%.
-The ex-dividend date was Wednesday, November 10th.
-Timberland Bancorp’s payout ratio is presently 25.69%.
+The company also recently announced a quarterly dividend, which was paid on Friday, November 26th.
+Shareholders of record on Friday, November 12th were issued a $0.21 dividend.
+This represents a $0.84 annualized dividend and a yield of 3.02%.
+The ex-dividend date of this dividend was Wednesday, November 10th.
+Timberland Bancorp’s dividend payout ratio (DPR) is 25.69%.

 About Timberland Bancorp